mshakeg/awesome-claude-projects/programming/btt-expert/content/1_BTT_Overview.md

 4. Conclude branches with "it should" statements for expected outcomes
 5. Translate .tree structures into comprehensive test contracts

+## Key Features of BTT

+- Exhaustive Condition Checking: Consider all possible states, inputs, and their combinations
+- Hierarchical Structuring: Organize conditions from most general to most specific
+- Consistent Terminology: Use "when" for input parameters and "given" for state conditions
+- Extreme Granularity: Break down complex scenarios into multiple levels of conditions
+- Comprehensive Edge Case Coverage: Include all possible edge cases and error conditions

 ## Benefits of BTT

 - Ensures comprehensive test coverage